danzure/terraform-azure/README.md

 ----
 ## Welcome 👋 ##

-Hello, welcome to my GitHub repo for Azure Terraform reposirty, here you'll find all my self made code samples used for my personal projects
+Welcome to my azurerm terraform Gihub repository of code samples creaded for self study & personal projects

 ## Other Notes ##